 Since mid-May, Bitcoin (CRYPTO: BTC) and Ethereum (CRYPTO: ETH) have both lost approximately 30% of their value, while Dogecoin has lost more than 40% of its value.
 This quick drop may be nerve-wracking for those who are new to crypto or considering investing.

-There are a few things to know about the recent cryptocurrency crisis, whether you’re considering buying, have already invested, or are simply interested in what’s going on.
+There are a few things to know about the recent cryptocurrency crisis.
+Whether you’re considering buying or are simply an interest in what’s going on in cryptocurrencies.

 Why cryptocurrency had a loss?